kwasniew/hyperbook/README.md

 ## Exercise: cleaning text input

-According to modern reaserch, testing your knowledge is essential for learning.
+According to [modern reaserch](https://en.wikipedia.org/wiki/Desirable_difficulty), testing your knowledge is essential for learning.
 If you want to get the most out of this tutorial please do the exercises.
+They are not optional.

-Our current application doesn't clear the input text after adding a new post.
+Your application doesn't clear the input text after adding a new post.
 Modify the ```AddPost``` action to reset ```currentPostText```.
 When you're done compare with the solution below.
 But first, try to do it on your own.